shinzlet/oildrop/README.md

 tens of thousands of lines of code.

 As a response, I built Oildrop: a userscript manager designed to be audited by anyone in less than twenty minutes.
+It currently only supports modern Firefox, (due to the use of the `userscripts` API), but could be shimmed to other browsers without much hassle.

 ## Features
 - Sleek, modern interface